jfarmer08/ha-sengledapi/README.md

 # I no longer plan on supporting this integration with Home Assistant.
-If someone would like to take it over please contwct me.
+If someone would like to take it over please contact me.